heysokam/osdf-old/readme.md

 ### Code & License:
 - Respect FOSS philosophy.
 Open source and community focus.
 - Eliminate all traces of q3a-sdk licensing constraints.
-- Either reverse-engineer or rewrite the code.
+- Rewrite the code 1:1, with the aid of reverse-engineered code only where strictly necessary.
 - Community based, where anyone can become a contributor.

 ### Gameplay:
 - Maintain gameplay 1:1.
-The code is not accessible, but can be reverse-engineered or rewritten.
 - Achieve compatibility with existing maps.
-Avoid requiring any form of map porting as much as possible.
+Avoid requiring any form of map porting for existing content.
 - Community collaboration in bug-fixing and further development of the mod.

 ## Reference Repositories
 ## Base:
 - ioquake3: https://github.com/ioquake/ioq3.git
-Base development starting point (q3e has no gpl qvm creation utilities)
+Base development starting point (q3e has no gpl gamecode)

 - Q3Arena 1.32b GPL release:  https://github.com/id-Software/Quake-III-Arena.git
 Base Gameplay code (ioq3 has gameplay modifications)